Article

 Optimizing the Impact of Your Charitable Contributions

-While charitable contributions must be received by December 31, 2023, to qualify for tax-deductible charitable donations on 2023 tax returns, some non-cash asset contributions may take several weeks (or longer) to facilitate, and a 2023 RMD/QCD request should be submitted a month (or more) before year-end to ensure the request is received by December 31, 2023.
+Charitable contributions must be received by December 31, 2024, to qualify as tax-deductible charitable donations on 2024 tax returns.
+It’s important to consider that some non-cash contributions may take several weeks (or longer) to facilitate, and a 2024 RMD/QCD request should be submitted a month (or more) before year-end to ensure the request can be fulfilled by the IRA administrator by December 31, 2024.

-These effective strategies can help if you’re looking to maximize your charitable impact and reduce tax burdens.
-As year-end deadlines approach now is the time to consult your legal, tax, and financial professionals to discuss your goals.
-If you need help navigating any these strategies, our experienced advisors can help.
+These strategies can help if you’re looking to maximize your charitable impact and reduce tax burdens.
+As year-end deadlines approach, now is the time to consult your legal, tax, and financial professionals to discuss your goals.
+If you need help navigating any of these strategies, our experienced advisors can help.

 Expand Full Article